GoobyFRS/grhost-web/pages/games/minecraft-plans.md

 layout: default
 ---
 # Minecraft Plans in Depth
+> "Minecraft is a 3D sandbox game developed by Mojang Studios where players interact with a fully modifiable three-dimensional environment made of blocks and entities.
+Its diverse gameplay lets players choose the way they play, allowing for countless possibilities."

 GR Host supports both **Bedrock** edition and **Java** edition running various jar types as such as [Paper,](https://paperminecraft.io/) [Purpur,](https://purpurmc.org/) [SpigotMC,](https://www.spigotmc.org/) [Forge,](https://files.minecraftforge.net/net/minecraftforge/forge/) and more!

 ## Features